josephikim/react-calendar/README.md

 NOTE: Make sure you've created a `.env.production` file with the required environment variables before running this command!

-This triggers a webpack workflow which bundles the source code and static assets using Webpack,and emits them into the `build` folder.
+This triggers a webpack workflow which bundles the source code and static assets using Webpack and emits them into the `build` folder.
 Once you've verified the bundled files have been created, run `npm run pm2` to start the app as a background process using the process management tool PM2.
 You can use any process manager of your choice, but PM2 generally works well with Node apps.

 ## Authentication